 You’ve sautéed, stir-fried, and steamed them.
 But have you ever tried stuffing your veggies?
-Diced lean meat, seafood, reduced-fat cheeses, fresh herbs, hummus, and more vegetables all make great fillings, as do whole grains such as brown rice, quinoa, or couscous once you’re on Phase 2 of the South Beach Diet.
+Diced lean meat, seafood, reduced-fat cheeses, fresh herbs, hummus, and more vegetables all make great fillings, as do whole grains such as brown rice, quinoa, or whole-wheat couscous once you’re on Phase 2 of the South Beach Diet.

 Some stuffed vegetables, like our Cherry Tomatoes Stuffed with Low-Fat Cottage Cheese, make a delicious snack.
-Others, such as our Tomato Stuffed with Tuna Salad, make an energizing and delicious lunch or dinner.
+Others, such as our Tomato Stuffed with Tuna Salad, make a filling and delicious lunch or dinner.

 For the most delicious stuffed veggies:

 Choose the right vegetables.
-Just about any vegetable that can be hollowed out makes a good candidate for stuffing, so think acorn squash, eggplant, bell peppers, mushrooms, zucchini, yellow summer squash, and tomatoes.
+Just about any vegetable that can be hollowed out makes a good candidate for stuffing, so think eggplant, bell peppers, mushrooms, large zucchini, spaghetti squash, acorn squash, and tomatoes.
 The softer vegetables such as tomatoes and mushrooms don’t need any cooking before getting stuffed, while vegetables with hard shells often, but not always, will need to be baked (in the oven or microwave) or steamed before being stuffed.

 Make a healthy filling.
 For soft vegetables that won’t be cooked before stuffing, choose a chilled filling like tuna or egg salad made a little with low-fat or light mayonnaise, or even seasoned cottage cheese.
 For harder vegetables that will be stuffed and then baked, consider incorporating the removed flesh of that vegetable with hearty whole grains, other veggies, and/or herbs or other seasonings.
 In our Spinach-Stuffed Mushrooms, the stems of the mushrooms are removed from the caps, chopped, and sautéed in olive oil.
 This mixture is then combined with cooked spinach before being stuffed back into the mushroom caps, which are also sautéed.